Install the system board

 - Orient the system board on the two guide pins near the rear of the node to insure proper alignment; then, carefully insert the system board into the node.

-- Check the gap pads on both sides of the VR water loop trough, if any of them are damaged or missing, replace them with the new ones.Figure 3.
+- Check the gap pads on both sides of the VR water loop trough, if any of them are damaged or detached, replace them with the new ones.Figure 3.
 VR water loop trough gap pads

 Make sure to follow Gap pad/putty pad replacement guidelines.